antmicro/embench-tester/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Embench-LiteX tester's documentation!
+Welcome to Embench-LiteX tester's results!
 ================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   platform
+.. include:: relative_results.rst
-   absolute_results
+.. include:: absolute_results.rst
-   relative_results
+.. include:: platform.rst